 16. Glossy Red Cabinets

-It’s probably best to start by saying that glossy red cabinets are not for everyone.
-If you are going to chic and sophisticated, it’s best not to go for a really bold cabinet.
-However, if you’re going for either a modern kitchen or a 50s vintage vibe, the glossy red could be for you.
+It’s probably best to say that glossy red cabinets are not for everyone.
+If you are going to be chic and sophisticated, it’s best not to go for a bold cabinet.
+However, if you want a modern kitchen or a 50s vintage vibe, the glossy red could be for you.
 Like with most bold designs, if you go bold with one thing, it’s best to keep the rest simple.
-Otherwise, the room will become busy and lose that retro or modern flair you want.
-In this case, there is just a solid countertop and no backsplash.
-To try to make anything more of a with red cabinets would be a mistake.

 17. Statement Piece

 One of the best ways to design a room is by identifying a statement piece and building around it.
-For this kitchen, that would be the blue oven on the far wall.
-It a beautiful item and really defines the entire feel of the room.
-The wood of the kitchen island complements the pale blue perfectly and the white cabinets keep the room from looking too busy and allow the natural light to brighten the room much more than dark cabinets would.
+For this kitchen, that would be the blue stove on the far wall.
+It is a beautiful item and defines the entire feel of the room.

 18. Mixed Cabinet Colors